firedrakeproject/Irksome/demos/heat/demo_heat_multistep.py.rst

 We will also need to import certain items from irksome::

-  from irksome import Dt, MeshConstant, TimeStepper, MultistepMethod
+  from irksome import Dt, MeshConstant, TimeStepper, BDF

 We will use the 3-step Backward Difference Formula::

-  method = MultistepMethod('BDF', 3)
+  method = BDF(3)

 Now we define the mesh and piecewise linear approximating space in standard Firedrake fashion::